Why Job Hopping Works: Confessions of a Serial Job Hopper

 • Potential for increased working hours

-• It’s almost impossible to know if the new employers is managed well and is on solid financial footing, especially if its a start-up company
+• It’s almost impossible to know if the new employers is managed well and is on solid financial footing, especially if it’s a start-up company

 In many cases, it’s made sense for me to job hop.
 But, if you’re comfortable with where you’re at, you may decide job hopping just isn’t worth it!
 The calculus on whether job hopping makes sense varies on a person-to-person basis, depending on individual circumstances.